 In the hagetisse plant vademecum you will find a wealth of information regarding all kinds of herbs, flowers, plants and trees and, related to that, indications, medicinal and healing properties, magical properties and the likes.
-This vademecum, which is basically a plant handbook, is a work in progress and more plant monographs and other information will be added weekly.
+This vademecum, which is basically a plant handbook, is a work in progress and more plant monographs and other information will be added regularly.

 First of all… (very important, do not continue without having read this part)